Art by @ichimakesart

 • When emotional, her magic is prone to misfiring, which embarrasses her deeply;

 • Severe mother-shaped hole in her heart.
 She's drawn to warm, nurturing people and then panics when they show her affection.
-Maternal figures like Hydaelyn, Minfilia, Ysayle, and even Emet-Selch (in a very confusing way) haunt her journey in strange, aching ways.
+Maternal figures like Hydaelyn, Minfilia, Ysayle, and even Emet-Selch (in a very confusing way) haunt her journey in strange ways.

 Origins (pre-arr)